LoginRadius/docs/content/blog/get-started-react/index.md

 `<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`

-> If return_url is frontend, then from that application, pass the token to backend node API.
-Else you can use path of back end API as the return_url.

-You can use the access token to retrieve profile data and handle other user functionality.
+Pointing return_url to a route in your React application, you can capture the access token and proceed to retrieve the customer profile data with it in the next step, as well as handle other user functionality.

 > Similar to Registration and Login actions, the Auth Page (IDX) supports more actions.
 Refer to [this document](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information.